nopara73/ZeroLink/README.md

 #### Retrieving Transaction Information

 A pre-mix wallet can use a privacy breaching way to retrieve transaction and balance information, for instance it can query its address balances through a web API.
 In this case the web API knows about all the addresses the user possesses.
-However a pre-mix wallet MUST NOT use a privacy breaching way to acquire information about the childs of the extended public key, otherwise it would expose the post-mix wallet to a third party.
+However a pre-mix wallet MUST NOT use a privacy breaching way to acquire information about the children of the extended public key, otherwise it would expose the post-mix wallet to a third party.
 An additional problem is that the pre-mix wallet cannot ever register the same addresses twice to a Tumbler.
 Therefore the pre-mix wallet must always register the next unused extended public key child, that was not registered before.

 A user to use the same extended public key in multiple pre-mix wallets is unlikely to happen, as well should be discouraged.
 If this is a given, a pre-mix wallet can keep records which derived keys it already registered before and never acquire their balances.
 This approach brings additional issues at wallet recovery.

-Another way to solve this is to have a server that tells the pre-mix wallet all the addresses those have ever been used in CoinJoin transactions.
-In this case the pre-mix wallet does not expose which addresses it is interested in, because it gets all the addresses a any pre-mix wallet can be interested in.
-Additionally a pre-mix wallet MUST keep records which derived keys it already registered before.
+Another way to solve this is to have a server that tells the pre-mix wallet all the addresses that have ever been used in CoinJoin transactions.
+In this case the pre-mix wallet does not expose which addresses it is interested in, because it gets all the addresses that any pre-mix wallet can be interested in.
+Additionally a pre-mix wallet MUST keep records of which derived keys it already registered before.
 This approach is reliable, it can handle proper wallet recovery and the case if multiple pre-mix wallets use the same extended public keys.
 Some information leak is still possible, however it is unlikely.
 Information leak happens if:
 - a malicious attacker disrupted a round that the user is participated in